 While these may be the 11 best cities to find employment in Germany, there are many other areas to consider.
 If the locales listed above aren’t ideal for you, check out these other notable cities for expats in Germany:

 With so many great places to choose from, it can be difficult to decide which city in Germany is right for you.
 It’s a great place to live and work, and its strong economy makes it an attractive option for expats from around the world.

 With industries ranging from technology to banking to manufacturing, there are many options for expats.
-Find the city that has the most job opportunities in your industry or decide if you want to live in a small city or a major metro area.
+Find a city that has the most job opportunities in your industry or decide if you want to live in a small city or a major metro area.
 Depending on the industry you work in and the type of city you want to live in, there are dozens of great options for expats in Germany.